pvasek/kudu-wiki/Investigating-continuous-deployment.md

 ## Issues related to setting up continuous deployment from the Azure Portal

+### Things to check if you are working with GitHub organizations

+This [post](https://azure.microsoft.com/en-us/blog/using-app-service-web-apps-continuous-deployment-with-github-organizations/) describes what you need to do to make sure that Azure can see repos in the relevant organizations.

 ### Q: Can't see the repositories in the drop down!

 You need to be an admin on the repositories.
 To check if you are an admin of the repo, ...